i-Vertix/i-vertix-documentation/monitoring_versioned_docs/version-22.04/administration/parameters/knowledge-Base.md

 If a procedure is defined at template level, all children of the template will have the procedure attached as well unless overloaded by a specific one.
-The mechanism is identical to template system in Centreon with inheritance.
+The mechanism is identical to template system in i-Vertix with inheritance.

 **Knowledge Base** function is designed to avoid adding or updating manually several times the same procedure in knowledge base.